 Why you should sell on multiple channels

-Bonus: another big reason to sell across different channels is that Printful makes the process more streamlined.
-That’s because we manage your inventory, and our integrations are easy to set up.
+If you’re a Printful user, another big reason to sell across different channels is that Printful makes the process more streamlined.
+That’s because we integrate with major ecommerce platforms and marketplaces, and manage inventory for you.

 The drawbacks of multichannel selling

-With new sales channels come a few drawbacks and extra responsibilities.
-Here are some things you need to be aware of:
+Selling on several different channels can help you generate more sales.
+But with new sales channels come a few drawbacks and extra responsibilities.
+Here are some you need to be aware of:

-- Each marketplace has its own rules and restrictions.
-You must comply to each marketplace’s rules.
+- Rules and restrictions.
+Each marketplace has its own rules you must comply with.
 Sometimes this means you can’t brand your store the way you’d like, or you might not be able to sell the products you want.
-For example, Etsy has rules about working with outside manufacturers.
+For example, Etsy is very particular about sellers working with production partners.

 - Inventory.
-Managing inventory is difficult with multiple sales channels.
-You have to make sure you have enough products for each channel and that you can deliver every order.
-The good news is that tools like Stitch Labs can make this easier.
+Managing inventory can get difficult when selling on multiple channels.
+You have to make sure you have enough products for each, and that you can deliver every order on time.

 - Fees.
 Many marketplaces will require you to pay fees.
 These can range from monthly subscriptions to a percentage of each sale.

 - Setting up and keeping track.
-Setting up on a new marketplace, familiarizing yourself with how it works, and maintaining it is a serious time commitment.
+Every marketplace is slightly different.
+So setting up on each, understanding how it works, and maintaining it can take quite a bit of your time.

 Popular marketplaces to sell on